 Are you dealing with alcohol dependency?

 Alcoholism has been a perennial problem affecting American society for decades.
-It has taken a toll on families that is much to bear.
+It has taken a toll on families.

 To show us how this problem has worsened over the years, the Center for Disease Control says that about 25.1% of adults have at least one heavy drink per day.
 This, of course, includes those who go beyond five ounces of alcohol a day.